omarezzdeen/clean_architecture_based_project_with_flutter/README.md

 # Clean Architecture Based Project With Flutter
-#### I'm trying to emulate the clean architecture from the clean architecture book written by Robert Martin "Uncle Bob"
+#### I'm trying to emulate the clean architecture from the clean architecture book auther by Robert Martin "Uncle Bob"
 <pre>
 core--
      |